okashashuda/car-rental-app/README.md

 - as a user, I want to be able to edit my current booking
 - as a user, I want to be able to cancel my current booking
 - as a user, I want to be able to view the details of my booking
+- as a user, I want to be able to save my bookings and have the option to do or not
+- as a user, I want to be able to load my bookings from file and have the option to do or not